Why are people so nosey? There are certain people who you know you can go to to find out information about others.

 Using humor to deflect or re-route a conversation from going down the road of nosiness can prove effective.
 By making light of the situation, you are still maintaining an element of comfort in the group, and this can ease any tensions that the initial question or action created.

-As previously mentioned, you do not owe anyone an answer to any question, and there are polite ways of giving a non-answer or depersonalize your answer if you do not feel good about sharing.
+As previously mentioned, you do not owe anyone an answer to any question, and there are polite ways of giving a non-answer or indirectly expressing to them to mind their own business.

 If someone asks you, ‘When are you going to settle down and get married?’ you can throw out something like ‘I appreciate your curiosity!’ or ‘people ask me that a lot.’
 Neither response is rude.
 However, neither response is an answer either, a true win/win.

-We all have the right to avoid answering nosy people’s questions and maintain our private lives.
+We all have the right to avoid answering nosy questions and maintain our private lives.

-Changing the subject and putting the heat back on the original person is a creative way to deal with nosey people who ask too many personal questions.
+Changing the subject and putting the heat back on the original person is a creative way to deal with nosy people who ask too many personal questions.

 This is good to put into practice with relatives because typically, this is a group where it would not be inappropriate for you to resist their question and ask them one about themselves instead.